EarlGlynn/HAVV-analysis/README.md

 A software update might explain the huge transaction spike from mid-2020 through mid-2021 (blue line) -- the only two "valleys" in this spike were over Thanksgiving and Christmas weeks.

-The total transactions over this period suggest the whole Kanas voter file was processed through HAVV during that time.
+The total transactions over this period suggest the whole Kansas voter file was processed through HAVV during that time.
 But why was that done since HAVV supposedly is only for new applications?

 The nonmatching rate (red line) while the whole state file was processed was about 25%.
 Why would 25% of the Kansas voter file not match with Social Security?